tirtharajdash/CS-F425_Deep-Learning/README.md

 ## Using our course materials

-Non-profitable usages of the materials from this course is absolutely free.
+Non-profitable usage of the materials from this course is absolutely free.
 However, if you are tech-blogger or a course instructor or a student outside BITS Pilani (Goa Campus) and you are using our course materials for any non-profitable purposes, please credit this course page by providing a proper reference to this page.